loisobrero/Project-GrubDash/README.md

 ## Learning objectives
 This project will test your ability to build APIs with complex validation.
 Before taking on this project, you should be comfortable with the learning objectives listed below:

--Running tests from the command line
+- Running tests from the command line
--Using common middleware packages
+- Using common middleware packages
--Receiving requests through routes
+- Receiving requests through routes
--Accessing relevant information through route parameters -Building an API following RESTful design principles -Writing custom middleware functions
+- Accessing relevant information through route parameters
+- Building an API following RESTful design principles
+- Writing custom middleware functions

 ## Technology
 - Built with Node.js and Express server framework